andbue/nashi/README.md

 - In the browser, open the interface as .../path/to/nashi.html?pagexml=Test.xml&direction=rtl where Test.xml is one of the PageXML files and rtl (or ltr) indicates the main direction of your text.

+- Install the "Andron Scriptor Web" font to use the additional range of characters

 ## The interface
 - Lines without existing text are marked red, lines containing OCR data blue and lines already transcribed are coloured green
 ### Keyboard shortcuts in the text input area
 - Tab/Shift+Tab switches to the next/previous input
 - Shift+Enter saves the edits for the current line
+- Shift+Alt shows an additional range of characters to select as an alternative to the character next to the cursor.
+Input one of them using the corresponding number
 ### Global keyboard shortcuts
 - Shift+PageUp/PageDown loads the next/previous page if the filenames of your PageXML files contain the number
 - Ctrl+S downloads the PageXML file

 ## Planned features
 - Simple server in flask
-- Automagic zoom for the page image
 - Help, list of shortcuts
-- Add fields for comments and a virtual keyboard, user defined shortcuts...
+- Add fields for comments, user defined shortcuts...